 Do I Need To Meet Code If I Am Not Having My Deck Inspected?

 By law, all railing must be inspected.
 Railing inspection codes are in place to ensure your safety and security.
 Regardless of whether you are having your work inspected, we strongly recommend building to code to ensure your deck is a safe place for family and friends.

 What Is Code For Deck Railing Height?

-The IRC requires guardrails to be at least 36" in height measured from the deck surface to the top of the rail.
-Commercial decks attached to multifamily buildings regulated under the International Building Code (IBC) require 42" high guardrails.
+The International Residential Council (IRC) requires guardrails to be at least 36 inches high, measured from the deck surface to the top of the rail.
+Commercial decks attached to multifamily buildings need 42 inch high guardrails.

 How Do I Meet Height & Gapping Code Requirements On Stairs?